 The MPA (Master of Professional Accountancy) from UW-Whitewater provides the specific knowledge and skills that employers value.
 During their careers, professionals with graduate degrees in accounting earn higher salaries and are promoted faster than those with undergraduate degrees.
 This full-time, on-campus program can be completed in about one year; however, students may also take classes part-time if desired.
 While the program has been designed primarily for students with undergraduate accounting degrees, students with other undergraduate degrees can join the program by taking additional foundation courses.

 UW-Whitewater offers four emphasis options and nearly 50 electives covering the breadth of contemporary accounting and other business-related issues.
 This format allows students to tailor the MPA program to meet their interests and career goals.
 Emphasis areas include taxation, audit and analytics, finance, and international business.
 Electives fall under the categories of accounting, economics, finance and business law, information technology and supply chain, and management.
 In addition, students may earn a 12-credit graduate certificate in Accounting.
 The courses in the certificate — which are a subset of the MPA program — provide incremental coverage of CPA content and align with specific sections of the exam.

 The State of Wisconsin requires CPA candidates to have 120 credit hours and a bachelor’s degree to sit for the exam; however, they must have 150 credit hours to become a licensed CPA.
 The Master of Professional Accountancy program fulfills the additional credits required for CPA licensure, and our graduates' first-time exam pass rate consistently exceeds state and national averages.
 In addition to the CPA exam, you will be prepared for other professional certifications and examinations such as Certified Management Accountant (CMA).

-To ensure a high quality graduate student group, all Master of Professional Accountancy students must meet UW-Whitewater Graduate School admission criteria and meet the MPA program criteria through one of the pathways described below.
-(Expand each heading for full details.)
+To ensure a high quality graduate student group, all Master of Professional Accountancy students must have an undergraduate degree from a recognized institution and meet one of the admission criteria provided below.
 Many applicants will qualify for admission without GMAT/GRE scores.

-Still unsure whether you must submit a GMAT/GRE score?
-Our interactive evaluation form can help you navigate the admission requirements, as well as documentation that would be needed for admission review.
+Our interactive evaluation form can also help you review the admission requirements and the documentation needed for official admission review.